MartinHeroux/pliffy/README.md

 ## Documentation

-Introductory tutorials, how-to's and other useful documentation are available on [Read the Docs](https://spike2py.readthedocs.io/en/latest/index.html)
+Introductory tutorials, how-to's and other useful documentation are available on [Read the Docs](https://pliffy.readthedocs.io/en/latest/index.html)

 ## Installing

-**spike2py** is available on PyPI:
+**pliffy** is available on PyPI:

 ```console
 $ python -m pip install pliffy